 To our knowledge this is the first time the Potts model is implemented in GPUs, so there is no direct performance comparison.
 There exist previous works that deal with similar problems and that report performance measurements.
-Preis et al. [5] implemented a 2D Ising model in GPUs, they reported a speedup of 60× upon their CPU implementation using a GTX 280.
-Their implementation has the disadvantage that the system size is limited by the maximum number of threads per block allowed (enforcing $L \leq 1024$ on GT200 and $L \leq 2048$ on GF100).
-Later on, Block, Virnau and Preis [6] simulated the 2D Ising model using multi-spin coding techniques obtaining 0.126 ns per spin flip in a GT200 architecture.
-Weigel [9,10] has also considered the 2D Ising model, obtaining a better 0.076 ns per spin flip [48] on the same architecture, which is improved to 0.034 ns per spin flip on a Fermi (GF100) architecture.
-Moreover, this was obtained with a singlespin coded implementation; however this gain is partially due to the use of a multi-hit technique updating up to k = 100 times a set of cells while others remain untouched.
-Notwithstanding, Weigel obtains [10] 0.13 ns per spin flip for the update without multi-hit and multi-spin, which is comparable with the result of the multispin coded version in [6].
-Performance results on the 3D Ising model are also available [5,10].
-The Heisenberg spin glass model is simulated on a GPU in Ref.
-[7], and for this floating point vector spin, they achieve a 0.63 ns per spin flip update on a GF100 architecture.
-Implementations of the Heisenberg model are also reported in [10] with times per spin flip down to 0.18 ns on a Fermi architecture, representing impressive speedups (up to 1029×).
-Recently, a GPU parallelization for the GF200 architecture was implemented in the Cellular Potts Model [49] with $\sim 80 \times$ speedup respect to serial implementations.
+Preis et. al [5, 6] simulated an Ising model obtaining 0.12ns per spin flip using multi-spin coding in a GT200 architecture.
+Weigel [9] also attacks the Ising model using multi-spin techniques, obtaining a better 0.078ns per spin flip [46] on the same architecture, however this gain is partially due to the use of a multi-hit technique updating k=100 times each cell.
+The Heisenberg spin glass model is simulated on a GPU in Ref.[7], and for this floating point vector spin, they achieve a 0.63ns per spin flip update on a GF100 architecture.
+Recently, a GPU parallelization for the GF200 architecture was implemented in the Cellular Potts Model [47] with $\sim 80x$ speedup respect to serial implementations.